Advertiser Disclosure

 If you pay attention to these quarterly rotating bonus categories or spend a lot of money on travel, dining, or drugstores, you’ll come out way ahead!

-If you like ordering food delivery, this card offers a complimentary 3-month subscription to DoorDash DashPass (when activated by December 31, 2024), and the ability to renew it at 50% off for another 9 months after the initial 3-month period.
+If you like ordering food delivery, pay attention: This card offers a complimentary 3-month subscription to DoorDash DashPass (when activated by December 31, 2024), and the ability to renew it at 50% off for another 9 months after the initial 3-month period.

 The Freedom Flex card also has an introductory 0% APR benefit, cell phone protection ($800 per claim and $1,000 per year with a maximum of 2 claims in a 12-month period and a $50 deductible per claim), secondary rental car insurance, trip cancellation and interruption insurance, purchase protection, extended warranty protection, and more.